This event has now passed, however you can catch up on-demand for FREE through the link below.

 The Cultural and Creative Industries Pavilion presents: Welcome to Liverpool

 Join leaders across the UK as we celebrate the opportunity and impact of our cultural and creative industries with an evening of conversation, performances and drinks.
-Featuring a welcome from Caroline Norbury OBE and Steve Rotheram (Liverpool City Region) (invited).
-Plus, experience live performances from neo-jazz singer-songwriter Ni Maxine and electro-pop artist Michael Aldag.
+Featuring a welcome from Steve Rotheram(Mayor of Liverpool City Region) (invited) and Caroline Norbury OBE, with live performances from neo-jazz singer-songwriter Ni Maxine and electro-pop artist Michael Aldag.
+Attendance strictly by invitation only.

 Creative UK